 The Fund has an established framework with respect to the measurement of fair values.
-Where possible, for direct private equity and debt investments held by the Fund, external, independent valuation specialists are engaged annually to assist in the determination of fair value.
-In those circumstances where the Fund is reliant on a third party manager for the determination of fair value, bcIMC reviews the appropriateness of such valuations using audited financial statements of the underlying investments, where available, and other information from the underlying third party manager or other sources.
+In those circumstances where the Fund is reliant on a third party manager for the determination of fair value, BCI reviews the appropriateness of such valuations using audited financial statements of the underlying investments, where available, and other information from the underlying third party manager or other sources.

-In addition, bcIMC applies the following specific controls in relation to the determination of fair values:
+In addition, BCI applies the following specific controls in relation to the determination of fair values: